-There are ways to bring discipline, more impact to gifts
+There are ways to bring discipline and more impact to the gifts you give

 American charitable giving is the largest in the world, exceeding $300 billion per year given to over 1 million charities.